 PFiddlesoft has unmatched experience controlling the graphical user interface of applications running on Apple computers using AppleScript and other technologies.
 Our products carry on the tradition of PreFab Player, a seminal product released in 1994 for the classic Mac OS.
 Now, PFiddlesoft brings our expertise to you on macOS with several established products and the frameworks on which they are based.

 UI Browser was first released in 2003 to support Apple's Accessibility and GUI Scripting technologies.
-Read about it and download a fully functional 30-day free trial version by visiting UI Browser.
-The PFiddlesoft Frameworks come with extensive documentation, including a programming guide and technical references, and source code is available for a separate fee.
-Event Taps Testbench was released in 2007 and Accessibility Testbench was released in 2013, and both are available for free with source code.
+Read about it and download a fully functional 30-day free trial version at UI Browser.
+The PFiddlesoft Frameworks come with extensive documentation, including a programming guide and technical references.
+Event Taps Testbench was released in 2007, and Accessibility Testbench was released in 2013.
+Both applications are available for free with source code.

 All of PFiddlesoft's products are written and maintained by Bill Cheeseman.
 He has been well known for many years in the AppleScript community as originator in 1996 and long-time Webmaster of The AppleScript Sourcebook website.
 He is the co-author with Sal Soghoian, Apple's former product manager for AppleScript and automation technologies, of a popular book about AppleScript, Apple Training Series: AppleScript 1-2-3 (Peachpit Press, 2009).
 In 1999, he pioneered the original Vermont Recipes website where many current Cocoa developers learned their craft with the Developer Preview version of Mac OS X, and he has since written the 2003 first edition and the all-new 2010 second edition of a book about writing Cocoa applications for Mac OS X, Cocoa Recipes for Mac OS X: The Vermont Recipes (Peachpit Press, 2010).